 of a lack of 'relational oneness' (a drifting apart) be as courteous, attentive and loving as when you were when courting.
 Set aside times to be together as a couple, without the children, to talk over and resolve issues that have been causing conflict, or just have regular quality time together.
 Divorce is not to be regarded as an escape route when difficulties arise, the relationship seems dead, or someone new takes your eye.
 Rekindle the fire of love that drew you together in the first place and be a fantastic lover!

 Every close relationship, particularly marriage, has its times of stress and hurts.
 Love, although it is an emotion, must also involve the will – a conscious decision to act and react in a Godly manner, not dictated to by the old carnal nature.
 Don’t seek to dissolve what has taken a long time and much effort to establish.
 Seek help from your pastor, or mature friends if required.

 To rebuild one’s life after divorce: learn from the failure of the relationship how you can grow and be a changed person; accept God’s forgiveness – guilt follows every failure we experience in life.
-God promises to forgive us when we repent (1 Jn 1:9); and be prepared to trust other people after the deep hurts of rejection – healing will come; hand your bitterness and anger to God, redirect the emotional energy into rebuilding your life rather than destructive outlets; rebuild your support system of friends – this will need considerable effort to re-establish.
+God promises to forgive us when we repent (1 Jn 1:9); be prepared to trust other people after the deep hurts of rejection – healing will come; hand your bitterness and anger to God, redirect the emotional energy into rebuilding your life rather than destructive outlets; rebuild your support system of friends – this will need considerable effort to re-establish.